-Matrix Multiplication.
-In Flocc, the matrix multiplication (cf. Figure 4) closely follows the relational algebra version (cf. Figure 1).
+In Flocc, the matrix multiplication (cf. Fig. 4) closely follows the relational algebra version (cf. Fig. 1).
 Here, A and B are arrays with pairs of integers as indices, and floating point values.
 The array join eqJoinArr computes the Cartesian product of both arrays, restricted to entries where the snd index from A is equal to the fst index from B. It thus returns an array with four indices that contains all pairs of Floats that contribute to the result. mapArrInv multiplies each of these pairs (like the renaming), and the aggregation groupReduceArr then groups these values using new keys (ai,bj) (i.e., the row from A and column from B), and sums up all the values in each group using Float.+.
+We use a standard distributed-memory implementation of this dense matrix multiplication, which partitions A by row, B by column, and C by A's row and B's column, as our main running example in this paper.